tflander/phonebooth-esp-idf/docs/README.md

 ### Tips on writing interrupts
 * Keep them as small in complexity and time as possible
 * We do not want an interrupt to trigger when the current interrupt is occuring
-  * DON'T use a printf inside an isr handler
+* DON'T use a printf inside an isr handler (this might trigger a serial interrupt)
-  * DO have the isr handler set a variable to trigger a printf after the isr is done